Fusarium TR4 in banana: a soil and sanitation management overview

 Q: Is SoilBoost EA a TR4 treatment?

 A: No. SoilBoost EA is a soil conditioner.
-It supports the biological conditions that suppress Fusarium, but it does not directly kill or inhibit the pathogen.
+It supports the biological conditions associated with lower Fusarium pressure, but it does not directly act on the pathogen.
 It is one component of an integrated management approach.

 Q: How does Crotalaria biofumigation work?

-A: Crotalaria juncea roots produce compounds that suppress Fusarium germination.
+A: Crotalaria juncea roots produce compounds that may reduce Fusarium germination.
 When the crop is chopped and incorporated into soil, decomposition releases additional antifungal metabolites.
-This is a pre-plant treatment, effective for reducing inoculum load before establishing new banana blocks, not for treating existing plantations.
+This is a pre-plant practice, explored for reducing inoculum load before establishing new banana blocks, not for treating existing plantations.

 Sources